peterjmarko/llm-narrative-framework/docs/TESTING_GUIDE.template.md

 ### Interactive Testing Mode

 Several integration tests offer an interactive mode that transforms automated validation into educational guided tours.
-These interactive modes are designed for:
+These interactive modes serve dual purposes:

-- **Learning the Framework**: New users can understand how each component works
+**For Researchers (Learning):**
+- Understanding how the framework works before running experiments
+- Following along with procedures described in the Replication Guide
+- Hands-on exploration of data preparation and experiment workflows
+- See the **[🔬 Replication Guide](REPLICATION_GUIDE.md)** "Interactive Learning Tools" section for research-focused guidance

+**For Developers (Validation):**
+- Debugging complex workflows step-by-step
+- Training new team members on framework internals
-- **Documentation Purposes**: Live demonstrations of framework capabilities
+- Live demonstrations of framework capabilities
-- **Debugging Workflows**: Step-by-step inspection of complex processes
-- **Training Materials**: Hands-on education for team members
+- Understanding test infrastructure and validation logic

 Interactive tests pause before each major step, provide detailed explanations of what will happen, and allow users to inspect intermediate results.
-This makes them invaluable for understanding the framework's internal operations while maintaining the same technical validation as automated tests.
+This makes them invaluable for both learning the framework's workflows (researchers) and understanding its internal operations (developers), while maintaining the same technical validation as automated tests.

 {{diagram:docs/diagrams/test_sandbox_architecture.mmd | scale=2.5 | width=100% | caption=The Integration Test Sandbox Architecture: All integration tests run in a temporary, isolated environment.}}